WEV is a non-profit. Why do you charge for services?

 Yes, WEV's services are open to women and men.

 Where can I find WEV's calendar of events?

 Training events are listed on the appropriate program webpages (such as orientation dates on the Orientation page, or SET course dates on the Course Description page).
 A list of other events (such as SET graduation or WEV Connects) is available on the Upcoming Events page.

 I heard WEV offers grants and free money, is this true?

-WEV does not give grants or free money.
+WEV does not give grants or free money, but we do offer business loans.
 It has come to our attention that some publications have printed this erroneous information.
 We hope you didn't "pay" for it!

-I live out of town, can you direct me to an organization like yours in my area?
+I live outside of Santa Barbara and Ventura Counties; can you direct me to an organization like yours in my area?